Voter suppression

-Voter suppression is a strategy used to influence the outcome of an election by discouraging or preventing specific groups of people from voting.
+Voter suppression is the discouragement or prevention of specific groups of people from voting or registering to vote.
 It is distinguished from political campaigning in that campaigning attempts to change likely voting behavior by changing the opinions of potential voters through persuasion and organization, activating otherwise inactive voters, or registering new supporters.
 Voter suppression, instead, attempts to gain an advantage by reducing the turnout of certain voters.
 Suppression is an anti-democratic tactic associated with authoritarianism.
-Some argue the term 'voter suppression' downplays the harm done when voices aren't reflected in an election, calling for terms like 'vote destruction' that accounts for the permanence of each vote not being cast.

-The tactics of voter suppression range from changes that make voting more confusing or time-intensive, to intimidating or harming prospective voters.
+The tactics of voter suppression range from changes that increase voter fatigue, to intimidating or harming prospective voters.

-Examples of modern voter suppression
+Impact

-Making it harder to vote for people who have been given the right, skewing the electorate.
-This leads to worse outcomes as the wisdom of the crowd generally leads to better decision-making.
+Some argue the term 'voter suppression' downplays the harm done when voices are not reflected in an election, calling for terms like 'vote destruction' that accounts for the permanence of each vote not being cast.
+Making it harder to vote for people who have been given the right, can lead to voter fatigue.
+Skewing the electorate jeopardizes the wisdom of the crowd, and the decision-making benefits it brings.
 Suppression does not require intent.
-Analyzing the turnout of eligible voters provides a common way to study cumulative voter suppression impacts under a particular set of conditions, though other avenues such as election subversion, gerrymandering, and corruption, can't always be captured by voter turnout metrics.
-Additionally, some of the rules that work to suppress votes can also be used as a pretext for throwing them out, regardless of how trivial or cynical the initial rule is.
-A 5-year U.S. Justice Department initiative to find voter fraud convicted less than 100 individuals in a country with over 150 million voters (or less than 1 in a million voters).
+Analyzing the turnout of eligible voters provides a partial way to study cumulative voter suppression impacts under specific conditions, though other avenues such as election subversion, gerrymandering, and corruption, cannot always be captured by voter turnout metrics.
+Additionally, some of the rules that end up suppressing votes can also be used as a pretext for throwing out votes, even when voter fraud is extremely rare.

+By type

 Ballot design

 A half-million Americans had their votes disqualified in 2008 and 2010 due to ballot design issues, including confusing instructions.
-The order of politicans on the ballot can also give one candidate an edge, while the length of a ballot can overwhelm many voters, pushing them from the electorate for some or all races and increasing the wait times in lines for in-person voters.
+The order of politicians on the ballot can also give one candidate an edge, while the length of a ballot can overwhelm voters, pushing them from the electorate for some or all races and increasing the wait times in lines for in-person voters.

-Corruption

-Corruption (legal and otherwise), reduces the influence of every vote by giving more power to wealthy people, special interests and lobbyists, leading to direct or indirect forms of election subversion.
-This includes buying votes directly or indirectly from voters.

 Day-of experience

+Requiring people to travel long distances and/or wait in long lines, for example, suppresses voter turnout.
+Some parties in Europe that have less support among expats have made it much more difficult for them to cast ballots by removing vote by mail options, forcing some to travel hundreds of kilometers.

+Weekend (such as Saturday voting in Australia), also contributes to higher turnout than weekday voting, maybe even more than having Election Day as a recognized holiday.
+A study in the UK found that when the sun sets later in the day, turnout tends to improve.
+In some countries (such as Czechia) elections are held over two or more days.

-Requiring people to travel long distances and/or wait in long lines, for example suppresses voter turnout.
-In contrast, having the option to vote by mail, for example, helps to enfranchise many people, including those who can't get off of work or have difficulty traveling to cast their ballots.
-78% of citizens preferred vote-by-mail in one survey.
-The Cost of Voting Index estimates how much more difficult the voting experience is on average in states around the U.S.
+The Cost of Voting Index estimates how much more difficult the voting experience is on average in states around the U.S. 78% of respondents in one preferred vote-by-mail to voting in-person.